django-bridge/django-bridge/website/docs/view_components.md

 # Writing View Components

-Django Render applications use React components to render the frontend.
+Django Bridge applications use React components to render the frontend.
 We call these components "View Components" to distinguish them from regular UI components, but there is nothing technically special about them.

 ## A simple view component